rosyncrbx/plugins/README.md

 API Docs will be available soon.

 # Development
-To start building RoSync plugins you will need to [Download the latest version of this repository](https://github.com/rosyncrbx/plugins/archive/refs/heads/main.zip) [Tutorials are available here](https://rosyncrbx.github.io/docs/plugins)
+To start building RoSync plugins you will need to [Download the latest version of this repository](https://github.com/rosyncrbx/plugins/archive/refs/heads/main.zip) to help you create your RoSync plugin there are [Tutorials available here](https://rosyncrbx.github.io/docs/plugins)

 # What is the plugin repository and How do I add my plugin to the plugin repository?
 The plugin repository lets users install your plugin using a name like: html2lua To add your plugin to the plugin repository [Create an issue](https://github.com/rosyncrbx/pluginsrepo/issues/new) with your plugin name and in the description add the url to your plugin.
-We don't usually update the repository that often so please be pattient.
+We don't usually update the repository that often so please be patient.